The Monmouth County Prosecutor’s Office (MCPO) is proud to announce the launch of a Veterans Diversion Program (VDP) in Monmouth County.

 How to Apply

-Attorneys who believe their clients may qualify for this program should complete the VDP Application form, VDP Medical Release form and VDP Referral form.
+Attorneys who believe their clients may qualify for this program should complete the VDP Application form, VDP Medical Release form, VA Medical Release form and VDP Referral form.
 These forms may be completed online and saved to your computer by selecting “File/Save As.”
 The completed .pdf forms should then be emailed to email@example.com

 Any additional questions regarding the program can be directed to Deputy First Assistant Prosecutor Michael J. Wojciechowski at (732) 431-7160 or firstname.lastname@example.org